Blake Lively And Ryan Reynolds In Domestic Bliss As Scarlett Johansson Divorces

 They also take care to spend time doing things that a normal family does.
 Considering how Blake had her last kid Ines just five months ago, she is still in recuperation mode, adjusting to a bigger family and to the changes her body is going through.

-“Blake Lively and her husband Ryan Reynolds looked every bit the happy, cool family as they enjoyed a relaxing evening stroll in New York on Tuesday with two-year-old daughter James and five-month-old Ines, who was nestled inside her stroller,” reports Daily Mail.
+“Blake Lively and her husband Ryan Reynolds looked every bit the happy, cool family as they enjoyed a relaxing evening stroll in New York on Tuesday with 2-year-old daughter James and 5-month-old Ines, who was nestled inside her stroller,” reports Daily Mail.
 “Ryan, 40, and his beautiful wife Blake, 29, ditched the glam for a more bohemian chic look as they enjoyed a low-key family night out.

 Even in interviews, Ryan confirmed that he is as blissed out as he seems to be, admitting that he does not get jealous when his wife has to kiss other guys in movies.